-The Company accounts for regular way purchase or sales of financial assets on the trade date.
+The Group accounts for regular way purchase or sales of financial assets on the trade date.

-The Company classified financial assets as subsequently measured at amortized cost, fair value through other comprehensive income or fair value through profit or loss considering both factors below:
+The Group classified financial assets as subsequently measured at amortized cost, fair value through other comprehensive income or fair value through profit or loss considering both factors below:

-- A. the Company's business model for managing the financial assets - B. the contractual cash flow characteristics of the financial asset
+- A. the Group's business model for managing the financial assets - B. the contractual cash flow characteristics of the financial asset

-(Expressed in Thousands of New Taiwan Dollars Unless Otherwise Specified)
+Notes to Consolidated Financial Statements (Continued) (Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)